JLing88/rails_engine/README.md

 # README

-Rails Engine is a Rails API which serves up data from an online shopping platform.
+Rails Engine is a `Rails API` which serves up data from an online shopping platform.
 The data includes sales information about Merchants, Customers, Items, Invoices, and Transactions.
 There is a plethora of one-to-many and many-to-many relationships.
 The controller setup follows a RESTful design and all controllers only allow for `show` and `index` methods.
+The testing suite is built in `RSpec`.

 ## Getting the application set up on your machine